 Ballots out; countdown begins

-Voters in the May 19 Primary have a few days to mark their ballots in an important vote-by-mail election that will decide who wins many local offices outright or sends their campaigns into a runoff in November.
+Voters in the May 19 Primary have less than two weeks to mark their ballots in an important vote-by-mail election that will decide who wins many local offices outright or sends their campaigns into a runoff in November.
 In addition, two ballot measures face ratification and adoption with a simple majority.

 In Portland, a diverse field of candidates faces votes with candidates of color and clearly liberal credentials running in all four contested races for seats on the Portland City Council, including mayor; an open position on the Oregon Circuit Court in Multnomah County; and contested positions for Metro Councilor and Oregon Secretary of State.
 The names of Joe Biden, Elizabeth Warren and Bernie Sanders will appear on the Democratic Primary Ballot for President, but Biden is already the presumed nominee after beating Sanders in recent contests and holding what political experts say is an insurmountable lead.
 Sanders and Warren have already conceded, but in some cases they can collect more delegates for the party convention.